Wediko Children's Services: Wediko Summer Program

-The Wediko Summer Program is a 45-day residential treatment program for boys and girls, ages 7 to 18, struggling with emotional, behavioral, and learning barriers.
-The Summer Program is located on a 450-acre waterfront campus in Windsor, New Hampshire.
+The Wediko Summer Program is a 6 week residential treatment program for both boys and girls, ages 8 to 18, struggling with emotional, behavioral, and learning barriers.
+The Summer Program is located on the Wediko School's 450-acre waterfront campus in Windsor, New Hampshire.

 School-based services

-Wediko School-Based Services works with children, their families, and their schools in over 21 schools located in six cities.
-Wediko clinicians provide therapy (individual, family, and group) in schools and a small outpatient clinic.
-Collaborating with families, schools, and other service providers, clinicians can assist children in all the important contexts in their lives.
-Since 1997, Boston Public Schools have contracted with Wediko to run a therapeutic summer school program for special education students.
+Starting in 1997, Boston Public Schools have contracted with Wediko to run a therapeutic summer school program for special education students.
 Wediko also offers training seminars and workshops on topics such as positive behavior interventions and supports, trauma-sensitive schools, and whole-school improvement.
 In September 2011, Wediko expanded to New York City to provide school-based services to children and families in New York City public schools.

+The Wediko School now works with children, their families, and their schools all over the country.
+Collaborating with families, schools, and other service providers, clinicians can assist children in all the important contexts in their lives.

 Wediko School

-The Wediko School is a year-round residential program that provides therapeutic and educational services to the middle to high school-aged boys with complex psychiatric, behavioral, and learning issues.
-The Wediko School is located on the same campus as the Wediko Summer Program in Windsor, New Hampshire.
+The Wediko School is a year-round residential program that provides therapeutic and educational services to boys ranging from grade 5 to 12, with complex psychiatric, behavioral, and learning issues.
+The Wediko School day program offers the same support to both males and females in the same educational bracket.
+These students are transported to and from home, every school day.